-As mentioned above, as a nurse there are opportunities to work in a wide range of settings and you can progress from one grade or band to another.
-You’ll need some experience in a more generalist role, but you can specialise in an area that interests you, such as intensive care nursing, health visiting or occupational health nursing.
-Moving into a clinical specialism can involve studying for further qualifications.
+There are opportunities to work in a wide range of settings and to progress your career in specialist roles or maybe into teaching, management or research.
+You’ll need some experience in a more general role before you specialise in an area that interests you, such as intensive care nursing, health visiting or occupational health nursing.
+Moving into a specialist role may involve studying for further qualifications.

-To maintain your registration to practise with the Nursing and Midwifery Council, you’ll need to go through the process of revalidation.
+To maintain your registration with the Nursing and Midwifery Council, you’ll need to go through the process of revalidation.
 The process is straightforward and will help you as a nurse or midwife to demonstrate that you practise safely and effectively.
 You will have to revalidate every three years to renew your registration.
-Revalidation includes taking part in continuing professional development (CPD).
 Find out more about revalidation on the NMC microsite